Eideticom/eid-images/README.md

 # eid-images
 Prebuilt Docker and VM Images

-## How to Produce the eid-packer-focal-base qcow2 Image File
+## How to Produce the eid-packer-focal qcow2 Image File

 To produce the eid-packer-ubuntu-focal-base.qcow2 image, use the following method:
-### Use eid-ansible -> packer to create the base qcow2 image.
+### Use eid-ansible -> packer to create the qcow2 image.

 git clone https://eideticcom.visualstudio.com/DefaultCollection/Tools/_git/eid-ansible